MinersStudios/.github/profile/README.md

   </a>
 </p>
 <p align="center">
-  The game development team creates quality content.
+  The game development team that creates quality content.
 Currently creating plugins for WhoMine
 </p>